OfficeDev/microsoft-teams-library-js/apps/teams-test-app/README.md

 cd {monorepo root}

-// Ensuring you have installed and built the Teams JavaScript client SDK yarn install yarn build
+// Ensuring you have installed and built the Teams JavaScript client SDK pnpm install pnpm build

-yarn start-test-app
+pnpm start-test-app
 ```

-or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory teams-test-app, simply `yarn build` and `yarn start` there.
+or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory teams-test-app, simply `pnpm build` and `pnpm start` there.

 ## Troubleshooting

-- If you see a directory view of some files after starting the app rather than the test app itself (which should simply be some boxes and buttons), please try removing all three node_modules folders from the repo (you can utilize our yarn clean:all command at the monorepo root) then redoing the yarn commands above.
+- If you see a directory view of some files after starting the app rather than the test app itself (which should simply be some boxes and buttons), please try removing all three node_modules folders from the repo (you can utilize our pnpm clean:all command at the monorepo root) then redoing the pnpm commands above.

 - Due to Windows loopback security features, you may see a warning from your browser when running the test app saying that your connection is not private.
 Click Advanced -> Continue to localhost to proceed to the app.